ramjyroo/firebaseAuthUI-iOS-jyroo/README.md

 # FirebaseUI for iOS - customized
-Clone from the firebase repo and check in into this repo.
+Steps to clone to firebase auth UI to a separate repo.

     1. Created a new repository at github.com. (this is  your repository - https://github.com/ramjyroo/firebaseAuthUI-iOS-jyroo)
        Don't initialize it with a README, .gitignore, or license.